Autism Care Today Awareness Program

-Maintaining the health and safety of children impacted by autism is of the utmost importance at ACT Today!.
+Maintaining the health and safety of children impacted by autism is of the utmost importance at Autism Care Today.
 Children suffering from severe cases of autism require quality of life supports to keep them healthy and safe.
 For example, children with severe cases of autism have been known to bang their heads against walls or windows and are highly likely to run into the street.
 In fact, running away or "eloping" is so common that there is now a clinical diagnosis for it.
 Safety is often as simple as a protective helmet, a GPS tracking device, or installing special safety fences to keep children protected in their environment.
 For struggling families, these items are out of reach.
 The Safety Today!
 Program provides the simple equipment that will keep these children safe.
 For many children, it means they can once again play in the backyard, without fear of harm coming to them.

 Applied Behavioral Analysis

 Applied Behavioral Analysis (ABA) therapy is recognized to be the most effective treatment for autism spectrum disorders.
 This therapy applies the principles, procedures and technology of learning and motivation from Behavior Analysis.
 Many decades of research have validated treatments based on ABA, and it is the most universally recommended treatment for autism.
 It is prohibitively expensive for most families as an annual course of treatment can range to $65,000 and not all health insurance providers will cover this treatment.
 Even co-pays can cost up to $5,000.
-ACT Today! defrays this cost for those participating in this program.
+Autism Care Today defrays this cost for those participating in this program.

 Assistive Technologies Program